wavesplatform/waves-lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 Congratulations!<br>
 You would have a working node deployed!
 <br><br>
-Read the next lesson, [Node Configuration](), to learn how to set node configurations.
+In the next lesson, [node configuration](), we will learn how to setup a configuration file of your node.<br>